bonitasoft/bonita-doc/md/user-application-case-list.md

 Less obvious difference:
 Users can add a comment in an open case, but cannot anymore in an archived case.
-Comments are discribed a little below in this page.
+Comments are described a little below in this page.

 ### Case information
 Each case has been rendered in the form of a container, with the following information: